-Puget Sound students are a proactive lot.
-They take initiative and actively pursue avenues to contribute to and improve their community.
+Puget Sound students are a proactive lot: They take initiative and actively pursue avenues to contribute to and improve their community.
 These music student organizations serve as some of the more visible examples of the positive, hands-on involvement that characterizes our student body.

 Puget Sound has a chapter of Sigma Alpha Iota, an all-female music organization.
 Our chapter has a long and honorable history with missions that promote music and music service to communities.
 Chapter activities are varied in nature and strike a balance between community service, professionalism, and sociability.
-The members of Sigma Alpha Iota are also very diverse with women studying everything from Psychology to Music Performance and coming from all areas of music band, orchestra, vocal and piano.
+The members of Sigma Alpha Iota are also very diverse, with women studying everything from Psychology to Music Performance and coming from all areas of music such band, orchestra, voice, and piano.
 In the past, philanthropy projects have included a music marathon, singing valentines, and music camps at the YWCA and Boys & Girls Club.

-Curtain Call is a student organization dedicated to the passionate, quality production of musical theater at Puget Sound. and is completely produced, directed, and performed by students.
+Curtain Call is a student organization dedicated to the passionate, quality production of musical theater at Puget Sound.
+It is completely produced, directed, and performed by students.
 Formerly "UPSStageM," it was founded in 2003 on the initiative of a few students with a particular interest in Broadway musicals.
 Currently with 79 registered members, Curtain Call produces a musical theater revue every semester ranging from themed shows to scripted productions.
 Other opportunities for club members include Broadway movie nights, local school performances, and group outings to see professional musicals in Seattle.
-Our faculty advisor, Professor Duane Hulbert, accompanies for Curtain Call revues (and he also has written several original musicals with his wife).
+Our faculty advisor, Professor Duane Hulbert, accompanies for Curtain Call revues (and has also written several original musicals with his wife).
 The club’s long-term goals include promoting greater appreciation of musical theater on campus, getting more students involved in our activities, and performing student-written original musicals.
 Puget Sound students can also learn about musicals by taking "The Broadway Musical," a course by Professor Geoffrey Block, an internationally recognized scholar in this area, or participate in the musical jointly produced by the School of Music and the Theatre Department every three years.